juanse77/fake-new-domains-web/README.md

 2. Click on "Add Selected" to add domains to the list.
 3. Use the buttons to export the selected domains o clear the list.

-### Shell Script:

-The provided shell script `get-newly-domains.sh` automates the process of fetching and updating the database with newly registered domains.

-### Script Details:

-The script performs the following actions:

-1. Creates necessary directories and files.
-2. Downloads the HTML file containing newly registered domains.
-3. Extracts the URLs of ZIP files containing domain names.
-4. Downloads and unzips these files.
-5. Merges the domain names into a single file.
-6. Cleans up temporary files and directories.

 ## Contributing:

 1. Fork the repository.